Intelligent and dedicated water management is vital for tree health, growth, flowering and fruit development.

-With sprinkler, you can measure amount of water with a rain gauge.
+With sprinklers, you can measure the amount of applied water with a rain gauge.
 Shoot for one inch to start with as a minimum.

 After watering, or no later than the next morning, dig down and see how far the moisture penetrated into the soil profile.
 I use a soil sampling tube, but a shovel works too.
 Six to eight inches is a minimum for the trees, 10 to 12 inches depth is better.

 For Calfornia native oaks, the following linked article has good information on watering and other considerations: